Heres another big screen classic, from 1963, the BIG American comedy.

 Directed by Stanley Kramer, who was involved in the making of the wonderful “Inherit The Wind” and “High Noon”, it has a cast list of ‘comedians’ as long as your arm: Milton Berle, Phil Silvers, Mickey Rooney, Terry-Thomas, Ethel Merman… it goes on.
 There was also Spencer Tracy.

-The story begins with Jimmy Durante driving off a cliff and hitting the bucket.
+The story begins with Jimmy Durante driving off a cliff and kicking the bucket.
 Before he does, he tells a number of strangers in cars a clue to finding his hidden stolen money, under a big W. So they go off to find it.
 It’s a race.

 It’s a long film (including interval), at over three hours, loud (everyone shouts all the time), coarse beyond belief (hey, American humour is not known for being subtle) and, once in a while, mildly funny.
 But there are great guests to see: Buster Keaton, Arnold Stang, Jerry Lewis etc.